 Explain Image Processing

-Image processing is defined as a technique to enhance raw images captured using various vision sensors for various applications such as medical imaging, film industry, intelligent transportation, etc. To apply image processing techniques, the first step is to digitize the picture into an image file.
-Further, the methods have to be applied to rearrange picture parts, to enhance color separation and to improve the quality.
+Image processing is defined as a technique to enhance raw images captured using various vision sensors for various applications such as medical imaging, the film industry, intelligent transportation, etc. To apply image processing techniques, the first step is to digitize the picture into an image file.
+Further, the methods have to be applied to rearrange picture parts, to enhance color separation, and to improve the quality.

-Example: Medical application use image processing techniques for picture enhancement, in tomography and in simulation operations.
+Example: Medical applications use image processing techniques for picture enhancement, in tomography, and in simulation operations.
 Tomography is a method used for X-ray photography.

 Types of Image

-- The image which consists of the only black and white color is called black and white image.
+- The image which consists of the only black and white color is called a black and white image.

 - There is an ‘8-bit color format image’ having 256 different shades of colors in it and usually known as Grayscale Image.
 In this, 0 represents Black, 127 stands for gray, and 255 depicts white.

-A 16-bit format is further segregated into three formats that are Red, Green and Blue abbreviated as RGB format.
+A 16-bit format is further segregated into three formats are Red, Green, and Blue abbreviated as RGB format.

 Representation of Image

 The image is represented as an array or matrix of square pixels arranged in rows and columns.
 Matlab is a very good platform to retrieve, read, and process images.
 It has an image processing toolbox also.
 It is known that the image is exhibited as columns and rows as represented below:

 This equation is the array representation of a digital image in which each element is called pixel.

 Example: To read an image, we have to use the following command in MatLab

-After executing this command, the image will be saved to the variable I as a 3-dimensional array or matrix as shown in the figure below.
+After executing this command, the image will be saved to variable I as a 3-dimensional array or matrix as shown in the figure below.
 The array has a size of 225X224X3.
 It has different pixel values ranging from 0 to 255.